joswinjohn/graphing-simulations/README.md

-# Cosine Graph Simulation
+# Graphing in SDL2

-Simulation of Quaternions using SDL2 in C
+Graph functions using SDL2 in C

 # Build From Source
 ```
 mkdir build
-make
-./build/out
+make && ./build/out
 ```